 Mashed Potatoes – you can start with leftover mashed potatoes, freshly boiled and mashed potatoes or even Instant mashed potatoes that you cook before using.
 Do note that the mashed potatoes need to be cooled to room temperature before mixing the batter, so allow a little time for that cooling to happen.

 Milk – use any milk you like here.
-I prefer a milk with a little fat (2% or 3%).
-I suspect a non dairy milk would also work fine here.
+I prefer milk with a little fat (2% or 3%).
+I suspect a non-dairy milk would also work fine here.

 Cheddar Cheese – shredded sharp cheddar cheese is my choice for these mashed potato muffins, but you can certainly experiment with any cheese you like.

-You may also need, butter, salt, baking powder, flour.
+You will also need – butter, salt, baking powde flour.

 Variations

 I think this recipe is especially suited to the addition of some bacon.
-You could add some finely chopped cooked bacon to the muffins themselves, or use as a garnish.
+You could add some finely chopped cooked bacon to the muffins themselves or use it to garnish.

 FAQ